 Professional AssociationsProfessional Associations: ACM | ACM SIGIR | ACM SIGMOD | IEEE Computer Society | IEEE Member | W3C - World Wide Web Consortium

 I am a research scientist (RSM) at IBM T.J.
 Watson Research Center in New York.
-My research interests are in the areas of information integration, knowlege management, and data curation.
+My research interests are in the areas of data curation, information integration, and knowledge management.

 In the past, I have worked on several problems related to accurate and efficient discovery of links within and between large data repositories.
 In particular: